 #5 – Crown jewel

-This is quite a similar strategy to the Scorched Earth Policy.
-In this case, the sale of assets by the target company during hostile bid is focussed mostly on its most valuable ones (Crown Jewel).
-This is done with an assumption that selling such assets will make the company less appealing to the potential acquirers.
-This might eventually compel the purchasing company to withdraw the bid.
+It is quite a similar strategy to the Scorched Earth Policy.
+In this case, the sale of assets by the target company during a hostile bid is focussed mostly on its most valuable ones (Crown Jewel).
+It is done assuming that selling such assets will make the company less appealing to the potential acquirers.
+It might eventually compel the purchasing company to withdraw the bid.